 - Samsung – August 29, 2012 – Launched the next Samsung Galaxy Note 2 smartphone, Windows 8 smartphone, Windows tablets

 - Sony – August 29, 2012 – Launched the Xperia smartphone lines (T, V, J), Xperia tablet S

 - Nokia – September 5, 2012 – Launched the new flagship Lumia 920, 820 smartphones

 - Motorola (Google) – September 5, 2012: Launched the new Motorola Droid Razr HD, Droid Razr Maxx, Razr M smartphones

 - Amazon – September 6, 2012 – Launched the new Kindle Fire HD tablet

-However there’s one company that really has Apple in a knot, Samsung.
-Recently Apple won a court case in their home turf, the United States, against Samsung for patent infringements, but loss out in other countries including, UK, Japan and South Korea, Samsung is, so far, the only company to outsell Apple’s smartphone with their Galaxy S III.
+However, there’s one company that really has Apple in a knot, Samsung.
+Recently Apple won a court case in their home turf, the United States, against Samsung for patent infringements, but lost out in other countries including, the UK, Japan, and South Korea, Samsung is, so far, the only company to outsell Apple’s smartphone with their Galaxy S III.
 In about 100 days, they sold over 20 million units of this popular smartphone powered by Google’s Android.

-In the end what this means for consumers is greater selection of choices and better prices when shopping for a smartphone or tablet.
+In the end, what this means for consumers is a greater selection of choices and better prices when shopping for a smartphone or tablet.
 We say, bring on the other choices as well and may the best gadget win.